rl55/bitbucket/README.md

 ## Instalation

 Is best practice to separate the data from the container.
-This instalation process will assume this.
+This installation process will assume this.

-### 1. Create a data-only container for stash
+### 1. Create a data-only container for bitbucket

-Create a data-only container from Busybox (very small footprint) and name it "stash\_datastore":
+Create a data-only container from Busybox (very small footprint) and name it "bitbucket\_datastore":

-    docker run -v /opt/crowd-home --name=stash\_datastore -d busybox echo "stash data"
+    docker run -v /opt/crowd-home --name=bitbucket\_datastore -d busybox echo "bitbucket data"

 **NOTE**: data-only containers don't have to run / be active to be used.